rnpgp/rnp/src/examples/README.md

 * decrypt : this one shows how to decrypt OpenPGP data, using the key or password

+* sign : shows how to sign messages, using the key(s) from keyring

 Examples are built together with rnp library, and are available in `src/examples` directory of your build folder.

 ## generate